-- Illustration 2: A assurance practitioner's report containing a qualified conclusion due to an apparent material misstatement of the financial statements.
+• Illustration 2: A assurance practitioner's report containing a qualified conclusion due to an apparent material misstatement of the financial statements.
 Financial statements prepared in accordance with a compliance framework designed to meet the common information needs of a wide range of users.
-(Financial statements prepared using a compliance framework) - Illustration 3: A assurance practitioner's report containing a qualified conclusion due to the assurance practitioner's inability to obtain sufficient appropriate evidence.
-(Financial statements prepared using a fair presentation framework-IFRSs) - Illustration 4: A assurance practitioner's report containing an adverse conclusion due to material misstatement of the financial statements.
-(Financial statements prepared using a fair presentation framework-IFRSs) - Illustration 5: A assurance practitioner's report containing a disclaimer of conclusion due to the assurance practitioner's inability to obtain sufficient appropriate evidence about multiple elements of the financial statements resulting in inability to complete the review.
+(Financial statements prepared using a compliance framework) • Illustration 3: A assurance practitioner's report containing a qualified conclusion due to the assurance practitioner's inability to obtain sufficient appropriate evidence.
+(Financial statements prepared using a fair presentation framework-IFRSs) • Illustration 4: A assurance practitioner's report containing an adverse conclusion due to material misstatement of the financial statements.
+(Financial statements prepared using a fair presentation framework-IFRSs) • Illustration 5: A assurance practitioner's report containing a disclaimer of conclusion due to the assurance practitioner's inability to obtain sufficient appropriate evidence about multiple elements of the financial statements resulting in inability to complete the review.
 (Financial statements prepared using a fair presentation framework-IFRSs)

-Review Report on Special Purpose Financial Statements
+Review Reports on Special Purpose Financial Statements

-• Illustration 6: A assurance practitioner's report on financial statements prepared in accordance with the financial reporting provisions of a contract (for purposes of this illustration, a compliance framework).
+- Illustration 6: A assurance practitioner's report on financial statements prepared in accordance with the financial reporting provisions of a contract (for purposes of this illustration, a compliance framework). - Illustration 7: A assurance practitioner's report on a single financial statement prepared in accordance with the cash receipts and disbursements basis of accounting (for purposes of this illustration, a fair presentation framework).